 The first thing that anyone interested in African spirituality should know is that it is one and the same as astrology.
-And, vise versa.
+And vice versa.
 The concept of modern-day western astrology was actually derived from African spiritual systems.
-The idea of charting planetary movement and understanding how it impacts our day-to-day lives came from the ancient mystic schools of Egypt, the Dogon tribe of Benin, and many other African people groups all over the continent.
+The idea of charting planetary movement and understanding how it impacts our day-to-day lives came from the ancient mystic schools of Egypt, the Dogon tribe of Benin, and many other African people groups.

-However, understand that the energies do manifest differently in each of the systems.
+However, understand that the energies have different attributes in each of the systems.
 The culture and history of the people group determine how the spirit or energy manifests.
 In some cultures, certain energies are hotter or cooler than their counterparts in other cultures.
 So, it isn’t as easy as saying that they are the exact same.
 Though, they do have many of the same attributes and can be easily synchronized with each other.

 The Impact of Colonization and Slavery

 Sadly, much of the knowledge about our deities and how to chart and track their movement was lost through this process.
-In which case, a great deal of their knowledge about these concepts is missing or scattered.
+As such, a great deal of their knowledge about these concepts is missing or scattered.

 Most Africans in the diaspora were only able to hold onto bits and pieces of their traditions.
 Therefore, communication from the spirit realm is often translated through possession and other forms of divination in the diaspora.
-While the knowledge of charting planetary (or deity) movements is no longer implemented into African spiritual systems to a major extent as it once was.
+While the knowledge of charting planetary (or deity) movements is not implemented in some African spiritual systems to a major extent as it once was.

 Integrating the Spiritual Systems

 This is one reason why I talk about both subjects quite often.
 One of my goals in teaching about African spirituality is to integrate the dispersed knowledge of our ancestors.
 Doing so helps people throughout the African diaspora have more extensive knowledge of our ancient systems.
 It can likewise help us make better decisions according to the movement and phases of our deities.